vuhailongkl97/iot/README.md

 ```
 ## Edit configuration and Run
 ### Edit configuration file
-`/etc/iot-config.yaml` follow [config.yaml](https://github.com/vuhailongkl97/iot/blob/master/iot-config.yaml)
+`/etc/iot-config.json` follow [config.yaml](https://github.com/vuhailongkl97/iot/blob/master/iot-config.yaml)
 ```
-TIME_FORCUS: 2  // All Frames in 2sec are person will be consider to be a correct result
-TIME_SKIP: 20  // After have detected result -> SKIP in next 20 secs
-QUEUE_ENTRY_LIMIT_MIN: 15  // Use a queue whose size is 15 to save all Frames in TIME_FORCUS seconds
-NotifyAPI: http://localhost:1234/updated // after it have a result -> notify by create a HTTP request with **NotifyAPI** (also see below)
+{
+    "BoardName": "JetsonNano",
+    "CfgFile": "yolov4-tiny.cfg", // < path to > iot/darknet-deps/cfg/yolov4-tiny.cfg
+    "CorrectRate": 0.9,
-Delay4CAP: 20 // if your board too overload by high Frames speed from source -> increase this to reduce captured Frames;
+    "Delay4CAP": 20, // if your board too overload by high Frames speed from source -> increase this to reduce captured Frames;
+    "NameFile": "coco.names",
+    "NotifyAPI": "http://localhost:1234/updated", // after it have a result -> notify by create a HTTP request with **NotifyAPI** (also see below)
-Port: 18080  // Port for this app to change parameter dynamically
+    "Port": 18080, // Port for this app to change parameter dynamically "QUEUE_ENTRY_LIMIT_MIN": 15, // Use a queue whose size is 15 to save all Frames in TIME_FORCUS seconds "Src": "rtsp://admin:admin@192.168.1.3:554/cam/realmonitor?channel=4&subtype=1",
-#NameFile: < path to >iot/darknet-deps/data/coco.names
-#CfgFile: < path to > iot/darknet-deps/cfg/yolov4-tiny.cfg
+    "TIME_FORCUS": 2, // All Frames in 2sec are person will be consider to be a correct result "TIME_SKIP": 20, // After have detected result -> SKIP in next 20 secs "Threshold": 0.8999999761581421,
-#WeightFile: < path to > iot/darknet-deps/data/yolov4-tiny.weights
+    "WeightFile": "yolov4-tiny.weights" // < path to > iot/darknet-deps/data/yolov4-tiny.weights
-Threshold: 0.6 // threshold for the darknet detector
-Src: ../test-data/videoplayback.mp4
-CorrectRate: 0.9
-#BoardName: JetsonNano // if used board is JetsonNano -> support Log file at /tmp/rotating.txt
+}
 ```

 ### Run
 `./iot `
 a demo from my camera:
 ![demo](docs/demo.png)

 # Development
 + [x] 1.
 Testing stability
 	+ - [x] Debugging via reporting results
 	+ - [x] Aging
 	+ - [x] Correctness
 - [x] 2.
-Develop notifying via HTTP request
+Develop notifying via HTTP requests

 - [ ] support monitor multiple sources at same time.